wasimwu01-a11y/Kidify-daily-video-pipeline/README.md

 Every day (via GitHub Actions cron), the pipeline runs four steps in order:

-1. **`generate_script.py`** — Claude writes a scene-by-scene script,
+1. **`generate_script.py`** — Claude writes a scene-by-scene script.
-   rotating across five formats: guessing/reveal games, brainrot-style character skits, original superhero stories, original cartoon adventures, and vehicle-vs-obstacle.
-Two of these formats (guessing/reveal, vehicle-vs-obstacle) are marked as "image" type;
-   the other three ("video" type) need custom AI-generated characters.
+   **Currently only picking from the 2 free formats** (guessing/reveal, vehicle-vs-obstacle) to avoid AI video generation costs.
+The 3 AI-video formats (brainrot, superhero, cartoon adventure) still exist in the code and can be re-enabled anytime by editing the `FORMATS` list at the top of `generate_script.py`.
-2. **`generate_visuals.py`** — For "video" type scripts, sends each
+2. **`generate_visuals.py`** — Since only image-format scripts are
-   scene to Wan 2.6 (via fal.ai) for a real moving AI-generated clip.
-   For "image" type scripts, searches Pexels (free) for a matching stock photo instead - no AI generation cost for these formats.
+   currently generated, this searches Pexels (free) for a matching stock photo per scene - no AI generation cost.
+(The Wan 2.6/fal.ai video-generation code path still exists for when video formats are re-enabled.)
 3. **`assemble_video.py`** — JSON2Video stitches everything together:
    video clips play as-is; images get a slow pan/zoom (Ken Burns) effect so they don't feel static.
 Adds voiceover narration and